-In the same way, Conrad’s Amy Foster acts like a reminder of Poland for a writer known for a literature centered around the vast seas or Africa.
+In the same way, Conrad’s Amy Foster acts like a reminder of Poland.
 This novella introduces the reader to the character of Yanko Goorall, a Central European emigrant and shipwrecked sailor, who marries Amy Foster.
-His name is the English transliteration of his real name: he was probably called Janko Góral, and was Polish.
+His name is the English transliteration of his real name: he was most likely called Janko Góral, and was Polish.

-This novella tells the life of a man estranged from the country he lives in, like Conrad himself, he who left Poland when he was sixteen years old to become a sailor, and never came back.
+The story follows the life of a man estranged from the country he lives in, like Conrad himself, he who left Poland when he was 16 years old to become a sailor, and never came back.
 Goorall is isolated in his language and his culture.
 When he and Amy Foster have a child, the narrator declares: “And I discovered [Yanko Goorall] longed for their boy to grow up so that he could have a man to talk with in that language that to our ears sounded so disturbing, so passionate, and so bizarre.”

-Given these elements, a lot of literary specialists have wanted to qualify Joseph Conrad as a Polish writer.
-But Conrad wrote in English, and left Poland when he was a mere teenager: does a writer always need to stand up for his country?
-Does a writing have to be attached to a territory, a physical place?
+Given these elements, a lot of literary specialists have sought to qualify Joseph Conrad as a Polish writer.
+But Conrad wrote in English, and left Poland when he was a mere teenager: does a writer always need to stand up for his country of origin?
+Does a writing necessarily have to be attached to a territory, a physical place?